getty708/PubZ/docs/docs/dev/notification.md

 !!!
 Info
 	For development, EMAIL_BACKEND is set to `django.core.mail.backends.console.EmailBackend`.
-If you want to send acutual Email, please modifi `app/settings.py` as above.
+If you want to send acutual Email, please modify `app/settings.py` as above.